marknelsonengineer/empire/API_DESIGN.md

-## Composite Pattern
+### Composite Pattern

-Behaviors to carve out as Composite Behaviors include:
+Behaviors to carve out as Composite Behaviors may include:
   - Spy
   - Plague
   - Combat